Wildcat Head Logo

 Find Your Way Forward

-Ready to make a difference in the lives of those experiencing functional challenges?
-IWU’s Global Associate of Occupational Therapy Assistant degree program can help you gain your entry-level foundation of skill and knowledge in occupational therapy.
-Foundational Phase courses (Non-OTA courses) may be transferred in or earned online.
-The Professional Phase courses (OTA courses) are seated onsite at our Greenwood Educational Center (conveniently located directly off I-65 at Main Street in Greenwood, IN) and can be completed in 14 months.
-Your associate degree serves to support people to complete the things they need and want to do in their daily activities working in a variety of healthcare and community settings.
+Ready to make a difference in the lives of people experiencing functional challenges?
+IWU's occupational therapy assistant degree program gives you the entry-level skills and knowledge you need to launch a meaningful healthcare career.
+The OTA program is structured in two phases: Foundational Phase courses may be transferred in or completed online, while Professional Phase courses are held onsite at IWU's Greenwood Educational Center (conveniently located off I-65 at Main Street in Greenwood, IN) and completed in just 14 months.
+As an OTA, you'll support people in completing the daily activities that matter most to them, working across a variety of healthcare and community settings.

-Why Pursue My Degree as an Occupational Therapy Assistant at IWU?
+Why Pursue My Occupational Therapy Assistant Degree at IWU?

-What Will I Learn in an Occupational Therapy Assistant Degree?
+What Will I Learn in This OTA Degree Program?

 Want to further your education?

 Following graduation and successful passing of the NBCOT exam, working OTA graduates of the IWU OTA program have the opportunity to advance their education through the online Bachelor of Health Science in Health Sciences program.
-After completing a bachelor’s degree, graduates who meet the criteria, may apply to the IWU Occupational Therapy Doctorate degree program.
+After completing a bachelor’s degree, graduates who meet the criteria, may apply to the IWU Occupational Therapy Doctorate degree program, making this OTA degree a strong foundation for long-term career growth.

 View OTA Faculty